javiermzelaya/PasteRAW/README.md

-Pastebin-like script where users can create and share text-based content.
-It includes fields for a title and the main content, along with a "Create Paste" button.
-The script offers options for logging in, registering, and toggling dark mode.
+The Pasteraw script is a pastebin-like application that allows users to create and share text-based content.
+It features user registration, login, dark mode, and an admin panel for configuring site settings.
+Users can create pastes with titles and content, and the admin panel lets you change the site name, logo, and ads.
+It also provides a recovery phrase for password recovery and options to view pastes in plain or raw text.

 **Requirements:**